 - 1. Fabricate a custom cable to connect a printer to the system.
 Length of the cable will vary with each installation, but should not exceed a maximum length of 50 feet (15.24 meters).
-Printer must be installed in the same room as panel.
-Using overall foil/braided-shield twisted-pair cable, properly connect one end to the DB-25 Connector (provided) using the wiring specifications shown in Figure 3.15. - 2.
+Printer must be installed in the same room within 20 feet (6.10 meters) of the panel.
+Using overall foil/braided-shield twisted-pair cable, properly connect one end to the DB-25 or DB-9 Connector (provided) using the wiring specifications shown in Figure 3.15. - 2.
 Tighten clamp on connector to secure cable.
 Connect the four open leads of the custom cable to the TB5 terminal block on the CPU as shown in Figure 3.15.